MadEddieFFS/AFITest/README.md

 #### AFI.Persistence
 This project is concerned with Database storage and retrieval.
 It is a Code First migration .NET Core application.
 The repository pattern can be used to aggregate Domain models in to single units of work.

+#### AFI.Test
+This is the .NET Core unit testing project for the entire solution.
+Folder structre mirrors projects.
+Please see section below.

 ## DB Migrations
 Open a command prompt and navigate to the AFI.Persistance folder.